- Installing the Google Sheets App

 Top account, At risk

 Tags offer a simple string that can be added through the UI as well as Google Sheets.
 As tags are filtered through the tags section, having a long list of tags can be less useful than creating separate custom attributes.

-Click Send attributes to ChartMogul to update your customer profiles in ChartMogul.
+Click Send attributes to ChartMogul to update your customer records in ChartMogul.

 The import can take some time, and please note that closing the app or the Google Sheet will cancel the import.

-You can check if your attributes have been imported successfully by navigating to Customers and viewing the profile of one of your customers.
+Check if your attributes have been imported successfully by navigating to Customers and viewing the record of one of your customers.

 You can add custom attribute filters to charts, cohorts, maps, and customer lists.
 For example, by adding an integer attribute for Net Promoter Score (NPS), you can identify all of your customers with a low score.